TheresaLui/SelfHelpContent_v2/articles/microsoft.databox.jobs/dbx-datacopy-at-azure-slow-or-halted.md

 # Data copy at Azure

 ## **Data copy is slow or halted**
+No action requried from your end.
+Data copy is in progress, check back after few hours.

 ## **Recommended Documents**
 * [Troubleshoot issues related to Data copy failed/completed with errors](https://docs.microsoft.com/azure/databox/data-box-troubleshoot)